How Not to Use Shell Commands

 Right, a controlfile is good but a “stuffed” controlfile is much better!
 Now you know why controlfile multiplexing is good even within the same directory.

-One comment on “How Not to Use Shell Commands”
+One Response to “How Not to Use Shell Commands”

 Leave a Reply